Chubu Centrair International Airport: Route withdrawals

 There were several withdrawals from Chubu Centrair after the airport commenced its operation.
 American Airlines operated a route to Chicago for less than seven months in 2005, but said the service was "not as profitable as we had hoped".
-In 2008, after a few years of service from Chubu Centrair, several airlines cancelled certain flights and put others on hiatus, including Malaysia Airlines' suspension of flight to Kuala Lumpur, Jetstar ending its airport operation, Continental Airlines stopping its Honolulu flight and United Airlines' suspension of flights to San Francisco, citing low premium cabin demand.
+In 2008, after a few years of service from Chubu Centrair, several airlines cancelled certain flights and put others on hiatus, including Malaysia Airlines' suspension of flights to Kuala Lumpur, Jetstar ending its airport operation, Continental Airlines stopping its Honolulu flight and United Airlines' suspension of flights to San Francisco, citing low premium cabin demand.
 This flight also continued to Chicago until 2007.
 Emirates and HK Express left the airport in 2009, although HK Express resumed service from September 2014.
 Japan Airlines also ended its flights to Paris in 2009 and Bangkok in 2020.
-Garuda Indonesia ended service from Denpasar in March 2012, but returned to Nagoya with the opening of direct flights from Jakarta in March 2019 but only lasted until March 2020.
-EVA Air left the airport in June 2012 (they have since planned to resume service from June 2019).
+Garuda Indonesia ended service from Denpasar in March 2012, returned to Nagoya with the opening of direct flights from Jakarta in March 2019, then suspended services once again in March 2020.
+EVA Air left the airport in June 2012.
 TransAsia Airways subsidiary V Air withdrew from Centrair and ended operations in October 2016.

-Northwest Airlines operated routes from Nagoya to Detroit, Guam, Manila, Saipan, and Tokyo-Narita prior to its 2009 merger with Delta Air Lines.
+Northwest Airlines operated routes from Nagoya to Detroit, Guam, Manila, Saipan, and Tokyo–Narita prior to its 2009 merger with Delta Air Lines.
 Delta took over this operation and added a Honolulu route in 2010, growing to nine daily flights at Nagoya, but cancelled most of these services over the next decade.
 Delta's last two routes at Nagoya, Detroit and Honolulu, were suspended due to the COVID-19 pandemic in 2020.
 The Detroit route resumed on a weekly basis in April 2021, but Delta announced its permanent cancellation in 2023.
+Finnair suspended its flights from Helsinki to Nagoya during the COVID-19 pandemic but resumed the route in 2024, becoming the only European airline to operate flights to Nagoya.